 4- Shopping Malls

 Dubai is known for its famous shopping malls all around the globe.
 There are a lot of different malls that you will adore visiting.
 Shopping in Dubai is comparatively cheap but I went to the malls to enjoy the happenings around me and to see the fully lit and lively environment.
-Malls are made super attractive to lure you; once you are inside, you get to forget the outside word.
+Malls are made super attractive to lure you; once you are inside, you get to forget the outside world.
 I would strongly recommend you to visit Souk Madinat inside the Madinat Jumeirah Hotel, Mall of the Emirates, Dubai Mall, Wafi Mall, and Mall of Arabia.

 5- The Gold Souk

 It is not possible to talk about Dubai and not talk about Gold.
 Dubai is a gold hub containing thousands of Gold Souk all around the city.
-The gold is cheap and economical and you get every type of gold jewellery that you can think of.
+The gold is cheap and economical and you get every type of gold jewelry that you can think of.
 My intention was not to buy gold but the visit to Gold Souk was an amazing experience.
 I was surrounded by sparkling gold and gems as I made my way through the stores.
 The best place to visit is Gold and Diamond Park and who knows you might end up buying yourself something to remember Dubai by.

 6- Bur-Dubai Creek Side

 The Bur-Dubai Creek Side is of great significance as it has been a witness to the rise of Dubai as a new and modern nation.
 It is a focal point because it divides Dubai into two parts one being the old city and the other the new and apparently modern part of Dubai.
 The older part is called Deira whereas the modern part is known as Bur Dubai.
 It can be described as two different worlds opposite to each other.
 People are very different and have their separate norms and values.
 I spent most of my time in the newer parts of Dubai but the visit to Deira was very enlightening and enriching.
-The Dubai Creek is one of the most admired tourist attractions.
+Dubai Creek is one of the most admired tourist attractions.
 It has splendid restaurants offering gourmet cuisine and traditional Dhows used for trading.
 I spent my day walking around the creek and observing life as it was.
-The sunset and the sunrise are breath taking at the creek.
+The sunset and the sunrise are breathtaking at the creek.
 I could not keep my eyes off of the scene.
 The creek is also very important as it is the initial trading point and this is where the development process started from.

 7- Meena Bazaar at night